anshabhi/dubcen/README.md

 The favourites feature is still in beta version.
 Please report any troubles

-directly to us at https://github.com/anshabhi/dubcen
+directly to us here.

 website : www.dubcen.com

+If you want to make any requests for new calculators/converters please make them on this github page.